 Royal icing dries firm it is not soft like buttercream frosting.

 You can add up to 1/4 cup of corn syrup per batch or royal icing (batch made with 2lb of powdered sugar).
-Royal icing made with little bi tof corn syrup dies with a softer bite.
+Royal icing made with a little bit of corn syrup dies with a softer bite.
 Don’t use icing with corn syrup to make piped flowers.

-Butter bleed is really hard to fight so when this happens try not to panic.
+Butter bleed is hard to fight, so try not to panic when this happens.
 Over time butter bleed usually spreads over the whole surface of the cookie and makes the icing a little darker.

 Icing dries dull?
 This is a pretty common problem.
 From my experience it is usually caused by a prolonged drying period caused by icing that is too thin.
 It takes longer to dry because of all the additional water used to thin icing.
 Or perhaps it is taking a long time to dry because of the weather/climate.
 Humidity has no mercy and can cause quite a cookie headache.
 Use tips on how to dry cookies to help speed up the drying process.